Learn / Guides / Marketing funnel guide

 Ask 10 marketers about marketing funnels and you’ll probably get 10 different answers.
 Why is that?
 A marketing funnel isn't a one-size-fits-all strategy; your marketing funnel is uniquely tailored to how your buyer buys.

-This works well if you know the habits of your target audience.
-Your marketing funnel provides more value to your marketing strategy when you understand your customers—then you can make informed decisions to improve the customer experience as they move through the funnel.
+Your marketing funnel provides more value to your marketing strategy when you understand your customers, helping you make informed decisions to improve the customer experience for people moving through the funnel.

 What is a marketing funnel?

-Marketing funnels are commonly based on the ‘AIDA’ model:
+Marketing funnels are commonly based on the AIDA model:

 But you can simplify the funnel into a three-stage model:

-• Top of the funnel (TOFU): awareness stage
+Top of the funnel (TOFU): awareness stage

-• Middle of the funnel (MOFU): consideration stage
+Middle of the funnel (MOFU): consideration stage

-• Bottom of the funnel (BOFU): conversion stage
+Bottom of the funnel (BOFU): conversion stage

-Note: you can rename or add stages like ‘loyalty’ and ‘advocacy’ to any funnel model, but the function of the marketing funnel—to attract, engage, and convert leads—remains the same regardless of how you identify specific stages.
+You can rename or add stages like ‘loyalty’ and ‘advocacy’ to any funnel model, but the function of the marketing funnel—to attract, engage, and convert leads—remains the same regardless of how you identify specific stages.

 Marketing funnels are also broader in scope, especially if you break down the bottom of the funnel into different stages.